How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 Carry-over cooking is why it’s suggested to rest the meat for 10 minutes after taking off the heat.
 The resting period allows the heat to equilibrate and the juices to redisperse into the meat.

-Cover the meat with aluminum foil and allow it to rest for 10 minutes before slicing.
+Cover the meat with aluminum foil and rest for 10 minutes before slicing.

 Slice The Steak

-After resting for 10 minutes, now it’s time wot slice the steak for serving.
+After resting for 10 minutes, now it’s time to slice the steak for serving.

 How To Serve Grilled Steak

 A perfectly grilled steak needs no extras.
-However, if you want to bring something extra to the table, you can serve this steak with Compound Butter or Port Wine Sauce.
+However, if you want to bring something extra, sprinkle sliced steak with truffle finishing salt (affiliate link) or pat of Compound Butter or Port Wine Sauce.

 FAQs and Expert Steak Cooking Tips